Istanbul Football League

 The Istanbul Football League (İstanbul Futbol Ligi) was founded as a regional football league under the name Constantinople Football Association League by James La Fontaine and Henry Pears in Istanbul, the capital of the former Ottoman Empire, in 1904.
-The Istanbul League was the first football organization ever in the Ottoman Empire and later Turkey.
+The League was the first football organization ever in the Ottoman Empire and later Turkey.
 In the inaugural 1904–05 season the matches between the four teams, Moda FC, HMS Imogene, Elpis FC, and Cadi-Keuy FC were played on Sundays, leading to the name of the league, Istanbul Sunday League.
 Henry Pears, an Englishman and one of the three founders, promised to ultimately award the shield to the club with the most championships won during the initial 10 years.